 All my ideas about not feeling pain flew out the window.

-But the birth was also a lot of fun.
+But my home birth was also a lot of fun.
 In between toe-numbing contractions I was filled with happy anticipation: I was going to meet a small being who had been keeping me company for nine months and with whom I was already in love.
 I also felt very close to my husband (see #4) who was present and attentive and who brought me homemade vegetable juice.
 I did feel connected to the women in my family who had come before me, remembering that I was one in a long line of powerful women who had successfully given birth.

 So there you have it: birth might hurt but the pain is not something to fear.
 Giving birth might feel overwhelming while you are doing it.
 You might have to make a conscious effort to quiet your mind and to step out of the way.
 You do this in order to let your body do what it was made to do.
 But every time you feel any kind of pain it helps to remember that the pain is there for a reason: it’s your body communicating with you, telling you to shift positions, asking you to listen.

 I wasn’t a failure.